 Koka Sexton is an author, Director of Social Strategy at Sandler Training and founder of Social Selling Labs.
 One of the topics he addressed this year is the importance of measuring the success of social selling.
 He points out that it’s crucial to “know your scope, your audience, your needs and wants and decide on the most optimal strategies to attain them.”

 Kurt Shaver is a social selling trainer and founder of The Sales Foundry.
-He emphasizes the importance of having an aligning social selling activity with that of the marketing department, as “companies that enjoy the greatest gains from social networks are the ones that devise an aligned Sales and Marketing strategy and then carry it out through the deployment of the proper tools and training.”
+He emphasizes the importance of having an aligned social selling activity with that of the marketing department, as “companies that enjoy the greatest gains from social networks are the ones that devise an aligned Sales and Marketing strategy and then carry it out through the deployment of the proper tools and training.”